ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 For Cortex-X3, the following errata build flags are defined :

+- ``ERRATA_X3_2138930``: This applies erratum 2138930 workaround to Cortex-X3
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU.
+It is fixed in r1p0.

 - ``ERRATA_X3_2266875``: This applies errata 2266875 workaround to the Cortex-X3
   CPU.
 This needs to be enabled only for revisions r0p0 and r1p0 of the CPU, it is fixed in r1p1.